You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Great to have you with us.

-We resume open line Friday.
+We resume Open Line Friday.

-One comment I wanted to make during the interview with Andrew McCarthy about his book Willful Blindness.
+One comment I wanted to make during the interview with Andrew McCarthy about his book, Willful Blindness.

-She has got the confidence.
+She's got the confidence.

-Neither of these two, Obama nor Hillary have the slightest business being anywhere near the Oval Office.
+Neither of these two, Obama nor Hillary, have the slightest business being anywhere near the Oval Office.

-Bloomington, Indiana, as we go back to the phones, uh big Operation Chaos operation coming up on Tuesday there.
+Bloomington, Indiana, as we go back to the phones, big Operation Chaos operation coming up on Tuesday there.

 Mike, welcome to the program, sir.